parrondo/mql5-json-api/README.md

 ## About The Project

 This project was created to work as a broker for Backtrader trading framework.
 It uses ZeroMQ sockets to communicate.
-Python side of this project located here: [Python Backtrader - Metaquotes MQL5 ](https://github.com/khramkov/MQL5-Backtrader-API)
+Python side of this project located here: [Python Backtrader - Metaquotes MQL5 ](https://github.com/khramkov/Backtrader-MQL5-API)

 Working:
+* Change timeframe and instrument symdol
 * Account info
 * Balance info
 * Historical data
 * Live data
 * Fetching orders/positions
 * Order creation

-Not working:
 * Cancel order
 * Close position

+Not working:
 * Trades info
-* Check socket connection
-* Change timeframe and instrument symdol

 ## Installation and usage